Hiba-Khaleel/portfolio-Fullstack/README.md

 Include sections for Introduction, About Me, Skills, Projects, and an Admin section.
 Technologies Used:

-JavaScript (js)
+-JavaScript (js)
-HTML5/CSS3
+-HTML5/CSS3
-Build an API using Node.js
+-Build an API using Node.js
-Manipulate data using MySQL
+-Manipulate data (CRUD) using MySQL
-Sections 📑
+-Sections 📑
 1. Introduction 🌟
 Provide a brief introduction to yourself, your background, and your interests.
 2. About Me ℹ️